filips123/GimVicUrnik/API/README.md

 ### Configuration

 GimVičUrnik API uses YAML file for configuration.
 Example file can be found at [`config.yaml.sample`](config.yaml.sample).
+You can also see the default values and the schema [in the source code](gimvicurnik/__init__.py).
 If you don't plan to use Sentry, you can delete its section entirely.
 Logging section will by default display INFO or higher log levels to stdout, but you can also delete or change the section if you don't want that.

 You can obtain the e-classroom token as specified in the [Moodle Forum Discussion](https://moodle.org/mod/forum/discuss.php?d=193857).